nwkoh/om/sample-papers/practice-set-00.md

 ## Gerry and Sonya
 Gerry and Sonya each forecast the monthly sales of their main product for a year in advance.
 At the end of the year, they compared their results as shown below.
-Who produced the better forecast?
+By comparing the mean squared error, who produced the better forecast?

 | Month | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 |
 |-----|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|